Faubourg Lafayette: Politics

 Karen Carter Peterson is the present State Senator for Louisiana.
 She has been a democratic member of the Louisiana State Senate, and has represented Louisiana since 2010.
 Currently she is Chairperson of the Louisiana Democratic Party.
 She is also the first female to serves as chair of Louisiana's Democratic Party, and since 2008 she has served as Democratic National Committeewomen of Louisiana.
 Prior to serving as the State Senator, she served in the Louisiana House of Representatives.

 State Representatives Walt Leger, Neil Abramson, and Helena Moreno serve as the State Representatives who represent districts 91, 98, and 93.
 LaToya Cantrell serves on district B city council, whereas, Jacquelyn Brechtel Clarkson and Stacy Head serves as the council members at large.

-Faubourg Lafayette is located in Orleans Parish; therefore the Orleans Parish Jail is used where inmates are housed.
+The Faubourg Lafayette is located in Orleans Parish; therefore the Orleans Parish Jail is used where inmates are housed.
 The jail is located at 531 South Broad Street; it is operated by the Orleans Parish Sheriff's Office.
 The City of New Orleans pays the Orleans Parish Sheriff per-prisoner and per-day to house inmates.
 As of May 2013, Orleans Parish Prison was ranked as one of the worst prisons in the country according to Mother Jones magazine.

 The Sheriff for the Parish of Orleans is Sheriff Marlin Gusman, who has been twice elected.
 He is responsible for the care, custody and control of inmates at this particular correctional facility in the United States.
 He is also the Executive Officer for the Criminal and Civil Courts in New Orleans, where is responsible for the service of subpoenas, courtroom security, and the executor process.
 He also provides security for the Criminal District Court, and provides backup for the New Orleans Police Department on an as-needed basis.